elizard-beth/Sword-Admin/README.md

 ## Version 6 versus Version 5
-Version 6 is a revamp building on version 5, as version 5 is also built on version 4, however versions 1-3 are seperate yet also build on each other.
+Version 6 is built on version 5 (more information in below title).

 The difference between version 6 and version 5 can be seen clearly in the code:
 <img width="471" alt="image" src="https://github.com/glorpglob/Sword-Admin/assets/71954340/7f059ee7-2027-4c13-bfb0-0c1d3d3d96e5">